Program Books 2009 Ideas, thoughts

 Member of Team GEEK for the Norridge/Harwood Heights Relay for Life!
 Please join us or donate!

 Ninja on the Glomp Team!
-Member of the Crossplay Alliance! / My blog / My pictures!
+Member of the Crossplay Alliance! / My cosplay / My pictures!
 (Flickr)

-Resident Ghostbusters, Doctor Who, Firefly, Quantum Leap, Transformers, Harry Potter, Highlander, Girl Genius and Nerima Daikon Brothers obsessor!
+Resident Ghostbusters, Doctor Who, Firefly, Quantum Leap, Transformers, Harry Potter, Highlander, Girl Genius, Super Sentai, Kamen Rider and Nerima Daikon Brothers obsessor!

 Posted 12 May 2009 - 08:40 PM